 Further evidence that the KCTMO is, and always has been, subjecd to Freedom of Information legislation can be found in the FOI Publication Scheme (a mandatory element of compliance with the legislation by public bodies) which which was first published by the TMO in 2005 and is downloadable from the TMO website.
-NB In case the new company secretary should decide, on reading this blog, to pull another fast one by deleting this document from the TMO website we have uploaded a copy we downloaded earlier:
+NB In case the new company secretary should decide, on reading this blog, to pull another fast one by deleting this document also we have uploaded our own copy which we downloaded earlier:

 However the report from 2005 that I requested has never, as far as I can tell, been in the possession of the Council, and the responsibility for acting on its recommendations fell not to the Council, but to the TMO who had commissioned the report in the fiirst place.
 Those recommendations included a complete replacement of the emergency lighting system at Grenfell Tower and an improved system of inspections and checks of the new system.
 The first of these recommendations was implemented, but serious doubts must surely remain as to whether an improved inspection system was ever implemented and, if so, was sustained in the longer term.
 Radical changes to the management culture at the TMO were also recommended, and we all know what became of that idea.
 Nada!
 Zilch!
 SNAFU!